NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 If the Quran is from Allah, there should be no contradictions.

+### Who forgives sins?

+Surah 3:135

+> They are those who, upon committing an evil deed or wronging themselves, remember Allah and seek forgiveness for their sins—and who forgives sins except Allah?

+Only Allah forgives sins.

+Surah 46:31

+> Our people, respond to the one who calls you to God.
+Believe in Him: He will forgive you your sins and protect you from a painful torment.’

+Muhammad also forgives sins.

 ### How long did it take Allah to create the world?